UKHomeOffice/application-container-platform/docs/how-to-docs/drone-how-to.md

     image: quay.io/ukhomeofficedigital/anchore-submission:latest
     # The optional path of a Dockerfile
     dockerfile: Dockerfile
-    # Note the lack of double $ here (due to the way drone injects variables"
+    # Note the lack of double $ here (due to the way drone injects variables)
     image_name: docker.digital.homeoffice.gov.uk/myimage:${DRONE_BUILD_NUMBER}
+    # Indicates the image is locally available
+    local_image: true
-    # This indicates we are willing tolerate any vulnerabilities which are below medium
+    # This indicates we are willing tolerate any vulnerabilities which are below medium (valid values: negligible, low, medium, high, critical)
-    tolarates: medium
+    tolerate: medium
-    # An optional whitelist (comman separated list of CVE's)
+    # An optional whitelist (comma separated list of CVE's)
     whitelist: CVE_SOMENAME_1,CVE_SOMENAME_2
     # An optional whitelist file containing a list of CSV relative to the repo path
     whitelist_file: <PATH>
+    # Indicates we should show all vulnerabilities regardless
+    show_all_vulnerabilities: false
-    # By default the pligin will exit will fail if any vulnerabilities are discovered which are not tolarated,
+    # By default the plugin will exit will fail if any vulnerabilities are discovered which are not tolerated,
-    # you change this behaviour by setting the bellow
+    # you change this behaviour by setting the below
     fail_on_detection: false
 ```